 Benefits of exercise for diabetic seniors

-Types of exercises suitable for seniors [18]
+Types of Exercises for Diabetic Seniors [18]

 - Aerobic exercises like walking, swimming, and cycling.